 Stated that redirect_uri matches must be exact, with matching performed as described in Section 6.2.1 of RFC 3986 (Simple String Comparison).

+Fixed #854 - Clarified that the acr_values values are in order of preference and that acr_values requests the acr Claim as a Voluntary Claim.

+Fixed #851 - Clarified that none is not an acceptable ID Token signature algorithm.

 -19

 Stated that OPs should perform no other nonce processing than returning nonce values received in requests as claims in issued ID Tokens.